maximtrp/mchmm/README.rst

     :target: https://github.com/maximtrp/mchmm/issues

-*mchmm* is a Python package implementing Markov chains and Hidden Markov models.
+*mchmm* is a Python package implementing Markov chains and Hidden Markov models in pure NumPy and SciPy.

 Dependencies